 Opt for Metal Braces

-If aesthetics are not a primary concern, traditional metal braces are the most affordable option.
+If aesthetics are not a primary concern, traditional metal braces are the most affordable option and work just as well clinically as more expensive alternatives.

 Look for Discounts and Promotions